 Lipman and one of his research partners, Ann Margaret Sharp, initially achieved this by reading from fictional stories.
 They would then have students choose to address a question among many that the story elicits.
 Meanwhile the teacher facilitated the discussion, encouraging learners to define sources, presuppositions, hypotheses, distinctions, reasonings, associations, analogies and comparisons (general and specific philosophical thinking skills).

 Teacher practitioners were, and still are, amazed at the levels to which young children can raise a discussion when done with this support, particularly as a culture of respectful questioning is developed.
 It is in the development of this culture that the real power of the programme emerges; with periodic practice, like periodic physical exercise, participants feel good afterwards, but do not really advance towards objectives.
 Real progress, especially school-wide, comes when it is done frequently and in different classes, contexts and through time.
 It is integration into all classes in a school that gives the programme real power, and provides the greatest challenge.

-We were very fortunate to collaborate directly with some of the world’s leading practitioners, including Professor Michel Sasseville at Québec’s Université Laval and Dr Nathalie Fletcher, at the University of Montreal.
-They have translated the programme into French, which has been essential for our English/French bilingual school, and they provide excellent training, feedback and follow-up, worldwide.
-We have also received excellent advice on analysis of the attainment of our objectives from Professor Eric Hamilton of UNESCO’s International Bureau of Education.
+We were very fortunate to collaborate directly with some of the world’s leading practitioners.
+These include Professor Michel Sasseville at Québec’s Université Laval and Dr Nathalie Fletcher, at the University of Montreal.
+They have translated the programme into French.
+This has been essential for our English/French bilingual school, and they provide excellent training, feedback and follow-up, worldwide.
+We have also received excellent advice on analysis of the attainment of our objectives from Professor Eric Hamilton.
+Professor Hamilton is from UNESCO’s International Bureau of Education.

-Schools, or individuals, interested in speaking to us about the integration of the programme can contact me () directly, or come to be a part of a presentation on the subject, by my leadership team and myself, at the ECIS Leadership Conference, in Madrid, in April.
+Schools, or individuals, interested in speaking to us about the integration of the programme can contact me () directly.